Chief Commission Veterinarian

 - Vaccinations for Influenza, West Nile, and Streptococcus equi (Strangles) are recommended but not required.

-- Quarter horses entering the stable area with a health certificate originating from Texas or New Mexico must have been tested for Babesia equi within the previous 12 months prior to the date or arrival.
+- Quarter horses entering the stable area with a health certificate originating from Texas must have been tested for Babesia equi within the previous 12 months prior to the date or arrival.
 The test results must identify each horse by name and tattoo and be noted on the health certificate or attached to the health certificate.

 RUNNING ACES CASINO & RACETRACK ADMISSIONS POLICY

-Health Certificates: All horses entering the grounds for the first time must be accompanied by an original Certificate of Veterinary Inspection (health certificate) issued within ten (10) days of their arrival and a negative Coggins Test Certificate issued within 12 months of arrival.
+- All horses entering the grounds for the first time must be accompanied by an original Certificate of Veterinary Inspection (health certificate) issued within ten (10) days of their arrival and a negative Coggins Test Certificate issued within 12 months of arrival.
 Rectal Temperature and an EHV-1 vaccination date for each horse should be included on the health certificate.
 For those trainers shipping in and out, health certificates will be valid for thirty (30) days once the Commission Veterinarian’s office has been notified and paperwork processed.

-Vaccines: All horses must have been vaccinated by a veterinarian for Equine Viral Rhinopneumonitis (EHV-1 or herpes virus) not less than 14 days and not more than 6 months prior to the date of entry.
+- All horses must have been vaccinated by a veterinarian for Equine Viral Rhinopneumonitis (EHV-1 or herpes virus) not less than 14 days and not more than 6 months prior to the date of entry.
 The specific product used and expiration date as well as the date the horse was vaccinated must be present on the health certificate.
 Vaccinations for influenza, West Nile, and Streptococcus equi (Strangles) are recommended but not required.

 Health Certificate Information

-- Controlled Therapeutic Substances Schedule
+- MRC Controlled Therapeutic Substances Schedule

 - Endogenous, Dietary, and Environmental Substances